 Savoury dishes as well as spiced meats of all kinds are flavoured with grounded allspice, however, it is most widely used in flavoring sweet dishes, these range from different cakes as well as biscuits to all kinds of milk based puddings.
 Even though the allspice is not a traditional Indian spice, it is a common feature in the cuisine of the Near East and the Middle East.

 To get the full flavour of the spice, the allspice should be bought whole and then ground in a mill or made into a paste using a mortar and pestle - this ground spice can be used as needed to flavour different foods.

-The greatest flavor and all the special qualities of the allspice fruit are contained in the rind covering each berry.
-The ripened rind tends to loss the flavor due to the loss of much of the volatile oil, which is the main reason that the berries are collected as soon as they all of them have become full size at an unripe and green stage.
+The greatest flavour and all the special qualities of the allspice fruit are contained in the rind covering each berry.
+The ripened rind tends to loss the flavour due to the loss of much of the volatile oil, which is the main reason that the berries are collected as soon as they all of them have become full size at an unripe and green stage.